10 Inspiring Quotes From Billionaire, Philanthropist and Microsoft Co-Founder Paul Allen

 This story originally published on Jan.
 21, 2018.
 It was updated on Oct.
 16, 2018.

 When you think about Microsoft, Bill Gates typically comes to mind.
 However, there's another hero to this story.
-While Microsoft co-founder and childhood friend of Gates, Paul Allen, tends to stay out of the headlines, his contributions to the famous tech company -- and humanity -- are impressive.
+While Microsoft co-founder and childhood friend of Gates, Paul Allen, who died on Oct.
+15, 2018, tended to stay out of the headlines, his contributions to the famous tech company -- and humanity -- are impressive.

 After falling ill, Allen left Microsoft in 1983 and resigned from the board in 2000, yet continued to own a tremendous amount of shares in the company.
-Fast forward to today and Allen has a networth of $20.9 billion, is the founder and chairman of Vulcan Inc., the owner of two sports teams (the Seattle Seahawks and the Portland Trail Blazers) and the founder of multiple philanthropic foundations including the Paul G. Allen Family Foundation and the Allen Institute for Brain Science.
+Near the time of his death, Allen had a networth of $20.9 billion, was the founder and chairman of Vulcan Inc., the owner of two sports teams (the Seattle Seahawks and the Portland Trail Blazers) and the founder of multiple philanthropic foundations including the Paul G. Allen Family Foundation and the Allen Institute for Brain Science.

 For more inspiration, here are 10 quotes from the Microsoft underdog.